User Engagement & Ad Revenue Connection

 Higher Engaged Pageviews Per Visit

-One of the interesting phenomenon’s of Fake UX is that pageviews can often be artificially high due to navigation bounces; resulting in lower ad rates.
-Advertisers start to bid less over time for ad space that offers poor campaign performance (i.e. are users engaging with the ads on this page and actually completing the advertiser’s desired action)?
+One of the interesting phenomenon’s of Fake UX is that pageviews can often be artificially high due to navigation bounces; resulting in lower ad rates over time.
+Advertisers start to bid less for ad space that offers poor campaign performance (i.e. are users engaging with the ads on this page and actually completing the advertiser’s desired action)?

 This is the reason why publishers are starting to look at Engaged Pageviews Per visit.
 This offers insight into how many pageviews visitors are accumulating that have a minimum threshold of Engagement Time per pageview.